 Snapping is an easy way to plot nodes and generate members using the pen tool.
 Simply hover (or click) a node to define this node as being the reference point.
 Then move your cursor along the global X, Y, or Z-axis and it will snap to that axis – shown as a dotted red, green, or blue line depending on what axis is being snapped.
 The snapping tool might also pick up a secondary axis, such as an alignment of another node.
 To disable that reference node, simply click somewhere that is not snapped or hit Esc.

 Here is an example of the pen tool snapping to the global Z-axis, with reference to node 2.
 It is also picking up a secondary axis of node 5’s Z coordinate:

 - Hover or click a node, this will become your Reference Node, from here you can use the Snap/Grid to plot a node:

 - Snapping will also detect a secondary axis.
-For instance if you’re travelling across the X axis of a node, it might pick up other nodes with that same X axis.
+For instance, if you’re traveling across the X-axis of a node, it might pick up other nodes with that same X-axis.

 - The Length box will auto display the length of the distance from the reference node (and hence the length of the member).
 At any point you can enter a length and hit Enter, or click, to apply that member length.

 - Enter a length and click the (lock) icon to lock the length.
 Now you can create members fixed at this length.

 - Snap On – Toggles the snapping on and off

 - Show Distance Label – if this option is ticked on it will show the distance of the proposed node from the point of reference (in most cases the length of the proposed member)